- The Academic Program

 Pembroke Hill Additional Costs

 Parents of children at Pembroke Hill, like parents of children at all schools, will encounter expenses in addition to enrollment expenses (tuition, Bookstore deposit for books and supplies, lunch, Parents Association dues and class dues) as their children progress through school.
 Over the past several years, Pembroke Hill has worked to minimize these extra costs while creating a tuition structure that is as inclusive of these costs as possible.
-Parents are always encouraged to contact the principal or the assistant head of school - admissions and financial aid if they have a concern about an expense.
+Parents are always encouraged to contact the division head or the director of admissions and financial aid if they have a concern about an expense.

 Some of these additional expenses are required of a student if he/she chooses to participate in an activity (such as athletics) or a specific course.
 Other expenses are for items that are voluntary with the degree of student involvement becoming a family decision.